How to speed up macOS Catalina

 - After running optimization tools, click the Maintenance tab

-If macOS Catalina is running slow, there are lots of ways you can speed it up.
+If macOS Catalina is very slow, there are lots of ways you can speed it up.
 Follow the steps above and it should be running smoothly in no time.